26remph/awesome-drone/README.md

 - - -

-If you have any question about this opinionated list, do not hesitate to contact me [@vvbars](https://t.me/vvbars) on Twitter or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact me [@vvbars](https://t.me/vvbars) on Telegram or open an issue on GitHub.